Tanujarora100/Devops-Interview-Notes/Devops-Notes/AWS/VPC-Networking.md

 - **Cost**: No additional cost.

 ### **CIDR Ranges in VPC**

-CIDR (Classless Inter-Domain Routing) notation is used to define IP address ranges in a VPC.
 - A VPC must have an associated IPv4 CIDR block, and optionally, an IPv6 CIDR block.

 #### **IPv4 CIDR Blocks**